Walker County

 District-Level NCES Analysis

 Walker County operates 15 public schools serving 8,401 students, placing it among the smaller districts in Georgia.
-The school portfolio breaks down into 10 other, 3 middle, 2 high schools, giving families a clear picture of grade-band coverage before they move, rent, or enrol.
-Aggregated across those campuses, enrollment totals 8,379 pupils using the NCES Common Core of Data (CCD) 2022-23 release, and the district is geographically located in Walker County County.
+The school portfolio breaks down into 10 combined, 3 middle, 2 high schools, a compact enough portfolio that families can compare every campus directly before they move, rent, or enrol.
+These enrollment and school figures come from the NCES Common Core of Data (CCD) 2024-25 release, and the district is based in Walker County.

-Academic infrastructure includes 2 of 15 schools offering Advanced Placement (13 AP courses district-wide), a 361.1:1 student-counselor ratio, above the 250:1 ASCA recommendation, and 30.1% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
+Academic infrastructure includes 2 of 15 schools offering Advanced Placement (13 AP courses district-wide), a 361.1:1 student-counselor ratio, well above the ASCA benchmark though still under the roughly 408:1 national average, and 30.1% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
 Demographically, the student body averages 82.2% White, 6.0% Hispanic or Latino, 5.1% African American across the district's schools.
+Its most demographically mixed campus is Rossville Elementary School, with a diversity index of 53.7/100.

 Ridgeland High School accounts for 15.3% of all Walker County student enrollment

-That concentration — well above the 8.4% national median for largest-entity share — means Walker County-wide averages can mask substantial variation outside the dominant entity.
+That concentration means Walker County-wide averages can mask substantial variation outside the dominant entity.
 Grade band: high.
 A single dominant campus often anchors a district's program offerings and staffing patterns; the share helps explain why district-wide averages may not reflect the typical neighbourhood-school experience.
 When one entity dominates a region's footprint, its programmatic and budget decisions effectively set policy for a majority of the affected population.

 Source: NCES Common Core of Data NCES Common Core of Data